General

 Members of the ACAF

-The Advisory Committee on Animal Feedingstuffs comprises an independent chair and eleven independent members.
+The Advisory Committee on Animal Feedingstuffs comprises an independent chair and fifteen independent members.

 Click on the members of the ACAF below to find out their interests and what they're currently working on: